Theoretical Computer Science

 This area explores the fundamental and foundational aspects of computers and computation.
 Aiming to improve understanding of computation and its capabilities, limitations and future potential, this research area encompasses research around logic and semantics, and the study of algorithms, complexity and automata; researchers employ abstract models, formal and rigorous methods, logical concepts and semantics, among other approaches.
 Formed by merging the Theory of Computation and Maths of Computing research areas, this fundamental research area underpins much of the broader computer science field and has strong links with several branches of mathematics (e.g. logic, algorithms, combinatorics and numerical analysis).

-We aim to maintain this research area as a proportion of the EPSRC portfolio.
 Theoretical Computer Science is an underpinning area with potential for transformative long-term impacts.
 Our strategy reflects the need to preserve its long-term health in the UK and that of the areas it underpins.

 By the end of the current Delivery Plan period, we aim to have: